Spin-flip processes and radiative decay of dark intravalley excitons in transition metal dichalcogenide monolayers: Introduction

 These observations pose an important question about existence of possible mechanisms for radiative decay of the dark excitons.
 While the radiative decay of bright excitons in TMDCs fits in the standard picture for 2D excitons \cite{Agranovich1966,Andreani1990,Andreani1991} and has been described in several theoretical works \cite{Glazov2014,Gartstein2015,Palummo2015,Wang2016}, the dark exciton radiative decay requires unlocking the spin and the valley degrees of freedom.
 Namely, for intervalley dark excitons, a large momentum should be provided to the electron or to the hole without flipping its spin, which requires a third body (a phonon, an impurity, another electron or a hole).
 For intravalley dark exciton decay, a spin flip is required.
 Investigation of this latter possibility is the subject of the present work.

-In this paper, we give an estimate of the intravalley dark exciton radiative decay rate due to several spin-flip mechanisms.
-One such mechanism could be the Bychkov-Rashba effect~\cite{Bychkov1984}, as mentioned in Ref.~\cite{Dery2015}.
+In this paper, we give an estimate of the intravalley dark exciton radiative decay rate due to several spin-flip mechanisms (see Sec.~\ref{ssec:integrated} for the final expressions and estimates).
+One such mechanism could be the Bychkov-Rashba effect~\cite{Bychkov1984}, as mentioned in \cite{Dery2015}.
 It requires breaking of the crystal symmetry with respect to reflection in the monolayer plane.
-This can be achieved by applying an external electric field, perpendicular to the plane; the corresponding Rashba coefficient has been calculated in Ref.~\cite{Kormanyos2014}.
+This can be achieved by applying an external electric field, perpendicular to the plane; the corresponding Rashba coefficient has been calculated in \cite{Kormanyos2014}.
 The reflection symmetry can also be broken if the dielectric environments on the two sides of the monolayer are different.
-Having not found any information on the magnitude of this effect in the literature, we make our own crude estimate; for a TMDC monolayer on a glass-like substrate with the empty space above, we obtain an equivalent electric field to be roughly of the order of 0.1~V/{\AA}.
+Having not found any information on the magnitude of this effect in the literature, we make our own crude estimate; for a TMDC monolayer on a glass-like substrate with vacuum above, we obtain an equivalent electric field to be roughly of the order of 0.1~V/{\AA}.
 However, even for this relatively high field, the resulting radiative rate is about $10^{-7}$ of the bright exciton decay rate~$\Gamma_0$, which makes the Rashba mechanism totally negligible with respect to other relaxation processes.
-The main reason for such smallness is that Rashba spin-flip amplitude is proportional to the electron momentum, and radiative decay is possible only in a narrow radiative region of small momenta.
+The main reason for {this} is that Rashba spin-flip amplitude is proportional to the electron momentum, and radiative decay is possible only in a narrow radiative region of small momenta.
 Another way to flip the electron spin is to apply an in-plane magnetic field and use the Zeeman effect.
 It is momentum-independent, and for a quite high but still realistic field of 30~T we obtain a radiative rate exceeding $10^{-3}\Gamma_0$.